GoogleCloudPlatform/anthos-samples/anthos-attached-clusters/kind/README.md

 ## A note on providers

-The other examples and module limit dependanices to terraform core providers, but this example takes advantage of some community supplied [providers](provider.tf).
+The other examples and module limit dependancies to terraform core providers, but this example takes advantage of some community supplied [providers](provider.tf).
 They're widely used for their purpose, but please review and consider.

 ## Usage